Still Human

 Need to Fix Your Life, Fix Your Habits - Or So They Say!

-You can’t fail to miss the approaches that currently espouse habits as being the core to self-improvement.
-And because we humans like things to be simple it’s appealing to consider habits or other ‘life hacks’ as a straightforward way of making our life better.
+Because we humans like things to be simple it’s appealing to consider habits or other ‘life hacks’ as a straightforward way of making our life better.
 But while habits are definitely a part of who we are, they are only a very tiny part in a complex jigsaw puzzle.

 Read More